secsh-agent, ssh-agent

 DESCRIPTION

-secsh-agent is a program to hold private keys used for public key authentication (RSA, DSA).
-The idea is that secsh-agent is started in the beginning of an X-session or a login session, and all other windows or programs are started as clients to the secsh-agent program.
+secsh-agent is a program to hold private keys used for public key authentication.
 Through use of environment variables, the agent can be located and automatically used for authentication when logging in to other machines using secsh.

 Options